Logo

 Compensation from a Faulty Product

-Another way you can get compensation for a burn is if a product itself was put together badly, which resulted in your burn.
+Another way you can get compensation for a burn is if a product was put together badly, resulting in your burn.
 For example, if you started to use a hairdryer, and it explodes, causing you to burn part of your arm or body, you may have a case to sue the company that made it.

-It is their responsibility to create a product that you can use comfortably, and with the expectation that it won’t blow up and cause injury.
+It is their responsibility to create a product that they can use comfortably and with the expectation that it won’t blow up and cause injury.
 Therefore, you may have a case to sue for your injury.

 If you think you may have a case from your burn injury, you should speak to a lawyer immediately.
-He or she can review your case with you and help you decide if you might be able to receive compensation.
+He or she can review your case with you and help you decide if you can receive compensation.

-Doing so also helps you figure out early on what to save as evidence, as well as how to gather the evidence.
-Typically, the more time passes from an injury or accident, the less you remember.
-Therefore, it is a good idea to speak to a lawyer as soon as possible.
+Doing so also helps you figure out early on what to save as evidence and how to gather the evidence.
+The more time passes from an injury or accident, the less you remember.
+Therefore, speaking to a lawyer as soon as possible is a good idea.

-This doesn’t mean that you’re able to sue for a burn injury in every single instance.
-But, at least you’ll know very quickly if you may be entitled to compensation.
+This doesn’t mean you can sue for a burn injury in every single instance.
+But, at least, you’ll know very quickly if you may be entitled to compensation.

 What Compensation Can I Expect?

-The compensation you’ll receive for your burns will depend largely on the injuries you’ve sustained and how they affect your life after the injury.
+The compensation you’ll receive for your burns will depend largely on your injuries and how they affect your life after the injury.
 If burns were minor, you may receive some money for emotional distress and money toward your bills.
-If the injuries are extensive and caused you to have to stop working, the award may be much higher.
+If the injuries are extensive and cause you to have to stop working, the award may be much higher.

 A lawyer can work with you to determine what you might expect realistically based on the facts of your case.